Conferences: October 18 & 19, 2017

 Mrs. Flowers will not be here, but her substitute will be available

-Spanish Translators will not be available at the high school either day.
+Spanish Translators will be available by appointment ONLY.

 no avra traductor estos dias porfavor llame a Dolores a el numero 208-707-0202

 This list may not be complete and is subject to change.
 If you desire a specific time frame to meet, please make an appointment for Wednesday.
 If you are unable to attend during these times, please feel free to contact teachers via phone or email to arrange a different time.
 (A staff list with email addresses is available under the “Contact Us” menu at the top of the page).

 Your attendance at conferences is highly encouraged.
 We, as educators, understand and recognize the tremendous impact that parent involvement can have on student performance.
 Even if you are unable to attend conferences, communicating with your child’s teacher via phone or email can have a dramatic effect on academic performance at school.

 Parents should keep in mind a number of things when preparing for conferences.

 - Parent-teacher conferences are important to the child’s success at school.
 Parent-teacher conferences give parents the opportunity to deal with any misunderstandings and discuss things that relate to their child’s progress in school.
 It is an opportunity for two-way communication.